Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Leadership max cap: 15 from 10
  * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -33% starbase upgrade cost and -33% defense platform build cost for the first 20 years of the game.
+ * Espionage: All espionage operation's difficulty decreased by 3, resulting in much faster completion times.

 ## Government